nathanreyes/v-calendar/docs-next/docs/datepicker/input-popover.md

 </script>
 ```

-Please reference the [formatting & parsing section](./i18n/locales) for a complete list of available mask tokens.
+Please reference the [masks section](../i18n/masks#mask-tokens) for a complete list of available mask tokens.

 ## Custom Slot